spec-first/connexion/README.rst

 - Validates requests and endpoint parameters automatically, based on your specification
-- Provides a Web Swagger Console UI so that the users of your API can have it as a live documentation and even call your API's endpoints through it
+- Provides a Web Swagger Console UI so that the users of your API can have live documentation and even call your API's endpoints through it
 - Handles OAuth 2 token-based authentication
 - Supports API versioning